cryptopunksnotdead/punks.sandbox/girls/README.md

 ## What about the hoodie?
-Yes, you can.
+Yes, you can

 ![](i/girl.png)